SonjaJanssen/ProgrammingAssignment2/README.md

     solution in that file (please do not rename the file).
 4. Commit your completed R file into YOUR git repository and push your git branch to the GitHub repository under your account.
-5. Submit to Coursera the URL to your GitHub repository that contains the completed R code for the assignment.

 ### project assignment